Finite-dimensional approximation properties for uniform Roe algebras: Preliminaries

-Chen, Tessera, Wang and Yu defined the operator norm localization property in \cite[section 2]{ONLPoriginal}.
+Chen, Tessera, Wang, and Yu defined {\it the operator norm localization property} in \cite[Section 2]{ONLPoriginal}.
 The original definition is given for a general metric space $X$.
-For a general uniformly locally finite \textit{coarse} space $X$, we define the property as follows. \begin{definition} A uniformly locally finite coarse space $X$ is said to have the operator norm localization property if for every $0 < c < 1$ and controlled set $T$, there exists a controlled set $F$ satisfying condition $(\beta)$: for every operator $a \in E_T$, there exists a unit vector $\eta \in \ell^2 X$ such that $\mathrm{supp}(\eta)$ is an $F$-bounded set and $c \| a \| \le \| a \eta \|$. \end{definition} This definition is analogous to condition $(iv)$ in \cite[Proposition 3.1]{SakoONLP}.
-We may replace `for every $0 < c < 1$' with `there exists $0 < c < 1$.'
+For a metric space $X$ with bounded geometry, we use the following condition as the definition. \begin{definition} A metric space $X$ with bounded geometry is said to have {\rm the operator norm localization property}, if for every $0 < c < 1$ and every positive number $R$, the following condition $(\alpha)$ holds: there exists a positive number $S$ satisfying that for every operator $a \in E_R$, there exists a unit vector $\eta \in \ell_2(X)$ such that the diameter of $\mathrm{supp}(\eta)$ is at most $S$ and $c \| a \| \le \| a \eta \|$. \end{definition}

-\begin{lemma} A uniformly locally finite coarse space $X$ has the operator norm localization property if there exists $0 < c < 1$ such that for every controlled set $T$, there exists a controlled set $F$ satisfying condition $(\beta)$. \end{lemma} Following an idea in \cite[Proposition 2.4]{ONLPoriginal}, we can give a proof.
-See the preprint \cite[Lemma 5.2]{SakoNote} for the proof.
-The author proved in \cite[Theorem 4.1]{SakoONLP} that the operator norm localization property is equivalent to property A for a metric space with bounded geometry.
-This holds true in our general setting. \begin{theorem}[Theorem 5.7 in \cite{SakoNote}] For a uniformly locally finite coarse space $X$, property A and the operator norm localization property are equivalent. \end{theorem}